Germanic Language Resources

 - Streitberg, Wilhelm: Gotisch–Griechisch–Deutsches Wörterbuch.
 Heidelberg 1910.

-The following digital edition originated in another University of Antwerp project that moved to the KANTL in 2013:
+One digital edition moved to the KANTL in 2013:

 - Gysseling, Maurits: Toponymisch Woordenboek van België, Nederland, Luxemburg, Noord-Frankrijk en West-Duitsland (vóór 1226).
 Belgisch Interuniversitair Centrum voor Neerlandistiek 1960.